Alilakkis12/Nasa-Data-Portfolio/README.md

 ### 2. Main Objective:
 The goal is to explore patterns in when, where, and what types of meteorites have been found on Earth.

+And how is the mass and year related, if there is a relation.

 ### 3. Tasks To Do:

 1. clean and prepare the raw NASA data by handling missing values in mass, year, latitude, and longitude.